wms8463/wms8463/README.md

 ## What am I up to these days?

-- 🧑‍💻  I’m currently working on the [My Places](https://github.com/alban44980/places-client) project :earth_americas:
+- 🧑‍💻  I’m currently working on the Perato
-- 📚  I’m currently mastering Swift
+- 📚  I’m currently mastering Swift and SwiftUI
-- 💬  Ask me about anything!

 ## Do you want to know more?